Padang: Governance

 By 2007 the city government began a number of religiously motivated policies.
 One requires females of all religious backgrounds who are municipal employees and students in government schools to wear jilbab (hijab), and high school students now take classes on reading the Qur'an.
 Municipal employees are required to pay zakat.

 Administrative districts

-The city of Padang is divided into eleven districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census.
+The city of Padang is divided into eleven districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census together with the official estimates as of mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative urban villages (kelurahan) in each district, and its post codes.

 Adipura award

 As of 2017, Padang had received the "Adipura" (cleanest and greenest city) award in the category of large city 18 times and the "Adipura Kencana" award three times.

 Culture

 Cuisine

 The cuisine of the Minangkabau people is commonly called Padang cuisine.
 Padang restaurants are common throughout the country and are famous for their spicy food.
 Padang food is usually cooked once per day, and all customers choose from those dishes, which are left out on display until no food is left.
 It is served in small portions of various dishes, but constituting, with rice, a complete meal.
 Customers take – and pay for – only what they want from this array of dishes.
 The best known Padang dish is rendang, a spicy meat stew.
 Soto Padang (crispy beef in spicy soup) is local residents' breakfast favourite, meanwhile sate (beef satay in curry sauce served with ketupat) is a treat in the evening.